UAV-Enabled ISAC with Fluid Antennas for Low-Altitude Wireless Networks: Proposed Solution

 \section{Proposed Solution}

 Due to the non-concavity of the objective function and the strong coupling among variables, problem (\textbf{P1}) is challenging to solve for a globally optimal solution.
 Furthermore, the UAV trajectory and the antenna positions are intricately embedded within the channel vector model.
-To address problem (\textbf{P1}), we first equivalently reformulate the problem by decomposing it into four subproblems.
-Subsequently, we employ an AO-based algorithm, iteratively optimizing the UAV trajectory, the beamforming design, the position of transmit FA array, and the position of the receive FA array, in sequence, to obtain a sub-optimal solution.
+To address these, we first equivalently reformulate the problem by decomposing it into four subproblems.
+Subsequently, we employ an AO-based algorithm, iteratively optimizing the UAV trajectory, the beamforming design, the transmit FA positions, and the receive FA positions, in sequence, to obtain a sub-optimal solution.